Cosedn/DSGD/README.md

 It is OK if the "-N" argument less than 13, since a node may have several CPUs, and each CPU may have several cores.
 The minimum requirement is to ensure the task number not below the core number used, since one task is executed independently by one core.

-Empirically, when "minimum node number" equals to "task number", i.e., each node run only one task, the computation time is the lowest.
+Empirically, when "node number" equals to "task number", i.e., each node run only one task, the computation time is the lowest.
 If 2 or more tasks run on one node, they may scramble for computation resources and thus causing longer computation time.

 If not on Tian-He2 platform, the command may be different.